 Hair Transplant Beverly Hills

 For Dr. Attenello, hair transplantation is one of the most rewarding procedures for both the surgeon and patient given the excellent results combined with the minimal downtime.
 As one of the very few female hair surgeons, she provides a novel perspective that exemplifies the most natural appearing results.
 She will customize a treatment plan specifically for you that can include both surgical and non-surgical treatments.
+Call 310-871-9599 to schedule a hair transplantation in Beverly Hills and visit our patient resources page for more information.

 What causes baldness or hair loss?